DHTMLX/docs-kanban/docs/api/methods/js_kanban_updatecolumn_method.md

 ### Description

-Updates the column data by its ID
+@short: updates the column data by its ID

 ### Usage